 Reducing the Electricity Consumption of Air Conditioning Systems

-Air conditioning efficiency is beneficial for both building owners and electricity companies.
+Air conditioner service by experts to improve efficiency is beneficial for both building owners and electricity companies.
 Insulation deficiencies and air leaks can be detected with an energy audit, and they can then be corrected to reduce the cooling load.
 A building that keeps most of the heat outside can be cooled with less energy.

 Equipment upgrades and smart controls can further improve AC efficiency, allowing a smaller operating cost per ton of cooling capacity.
 This is a field-proven approach, and there are also emerging technologies that can enhance air conditioning.